What’s Included in a Studio Day Rate?

 How to get the most from a booked day

 Treat the day rate as a fixed budget of time and protect it.
-Arrive rehearsed with finalized arrangements and serviced gear, bring reference tracks, and have a clear running order so you’re not making decisions on the clock.
+Arrive rehearsed with finalized arrangements and serviced gear, bring reference tracks, and have a clear running order so you’re not making decisions on the clock — our guide on how to prepare for a recording session walks through exactly what to lock down first.
 The more you settle in advance, the more of your day goes to performances that survive into the final record.
 If you’re still deciding where to book and want a room and engineer that fit your budget and style, our free service that matches you with a studio or engineer is a good starting point.

 Frequently asked questions